learninglab-dev/the-resources/data/resources/people/connor-r/studio-lab.md

 ## *November 2019*
 ### EMR 135 - Climate Migration: Histories, Borders, and Activism
 > In November, we started our work with EMR 135.
-We focused on creating a physical tree that could be utilized in a workshop for students to interact with, each with their own project in mind.
+The class had many objectives it wanted to achieve over the course of the semester.
+At the Learning Lab, we focused on creating a physical tree that could be utilized in a workshop for students to interact with, each with their own project in mind.
+At the very beginning of December, we hosted their final event in the Learning Lab, setting up the tree and other resources for the students to use.

 ### 11/15/19: Tree Trunk Skeleton
 ![Tree skeleton](https://files.slack.com/files-pri/T0HTW3H0V-FQH37AJ9X/img_1172.jpg?pub_secret=be25bd7dfa)